 She has handled a diverse array of client matters pertaining to the following:

-- animal adoptions; - animal control; - animal cruelty; - animal rescue groups; - animal shelters; - border crossing disputes; - by-laws, regulations, and policies pertaining to animals (advice and drafting); - condominium clauses; - breed specific legislation ('pit bull ban'); - 'dangerous dog' and 'potentially dangerous dog' designations; - dog bites; - dog breeders; - environmental stewardship; - equine law and environmental contaminants; - pet custody and ownership; - pet clauses in wills; - plant-based businesses; - product labelling - product liability; - regulation of horse racing; - veterinary malpractice; - wrongful death.
+- animal adoptions; - animal control; - animal cruelty; - animal rescue groups; - animal shelters; - border crossing disputes; - breed specific legislation ('pit bull ban'); - by-laws, regulations, and policies pertaining to animals (advice and drafting); - companion animal disputes - condominium clauses; - 'dangerous dog' and 'potentially dangerous dog' designations; - dog bites; - dog breeders; - environmental stewardship; - equine law and environmental contaminants; - government overreach; - pet clauses in wills; - pet ownership disputes; - plant-based businesses; - product labelling - product liability; - regulation of horse racing; - veterinary malpractice; - wrongful death.

 Jennifer has spoken on a variety of topics across Canada related to animal law including adjudication, animal cruelty provisions, cruelty investigations, equine law, prosecutions, statutory analysis, zoos and aquariums, and plant-based businesses/lifestyles.